 Anemia is one of the major causes of hair loss.
 Include dried fruits like dates, prunes, raisins and apricots in your diet.
 These are known to increase hemoglobin.

 Almonds, walnuts, flax and sunflower seeds are great source of protein, vitamin E, omega fatty acids, biotin and other minerals.
 Include these for breakfast for better results.

-Curry leaves have long been considered beneficial for hair growth in south Indian, Tamil folk remedies.
+Curry leaves have long been considered beneficial for hair growth in Ayurveda.
 Regular intake of curry leaves promotes hair growth and prevents premature greying of the hair.

 Fruits are nature’s gift.
-They are loaded with vitamins, minerals, water and low in calories.
+They are loaded with vitamins, minerals, water and are also low in calories.
 Berries, bananas, papayas, kiwi and avocado and all other fruits are beneficial.